AdamCanady/rflx/README.md

     => App running at: http://localhost:3000/

 This means everything is working!
+You can go to [http://localhost:3000/](http://localhost:3000/) in your browser to view the app.

 Now it's time to edit some stuff to see what changes :Discussions